ROCm/omnitrace/docs/how-to/instrumenting-rewriting-binary-application.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If ``ldd ./foo.inst`` from the :ref:`binary-rewriting-library-label`
-section still returned ``/usr/local/lib/libfoo.so.2``, your executable could have an rpath encoded in the binary.
+section still returns ``/usr/local/lib/libfoo.so.2``, the executable could have an rpath encoded in the binary.
-This ELF entry will result in the dynamic linker to ignore ``LD_LIBRARY_PATH`` if it finds a ``libfoo.so.2`` in the rpath.
+This ELF entry results in the dynamic linker ignoring ``LD_LIBRARY_PATH`` if it finds ``libfoo.so.2`` in the rpath.
-You can use the ``objdump`` tool to perform this query:
+Using the ``objdump`` tool, perform the following query:

 .. code-block:: shell

    objdump -p <exe-or-library> | egrep 'RPATH|RUNPATH'

-If this produces output, e.g.:
+If this produces output that appears similar to this output.:

 .. code-block:: shell

    RUNPATH              $ORIGIN:$ORIGIN/../lib

-You will have to remove or modify the rpath in order to get ``foo.inst`` to resolve to the instrumented ``libfoo.so.2``.
+Remove or modify the rpath to get ``foo.inst`` to resolve to the instrumented ``libfoo.so.2``.

 Modifying an RPATH